 The profound shifts I witnessed in my own parenting—and, as a result, in my relationships with both my son and my partner—convinced me that I needed to try to make this work more a part of my life.
 I already understood from my years as a teacher and working with educators that we can shift our habits, no matter how ingrained they may seem.
 And we can find joy and ease in things that once seemed impossible to enjoy.

-As my son moves through the toddler years, these tools have been more useful to our family every day.
+As my son moves out of the toddler years, these tools have been more useful to our family every day.
 I have witnessed how infusing greater connection, respect, and empathy into my parenting has brought these same qualities to my relationship with my husband, and we now use similar tools in our partnership.
 We are on the same page with our parenting, too, and committed to nurturing our son's unique unfolding as he grows.

 It is my greatest honor to help other families find more joy and ease in their day-to-day lives, and a deeper, more loving connection as they grow and change together.